We compare prices from a panel of leading insurers

 • I am due to receive my insurance documents via my self-service portal but I haven’t received an email?

 We will send your confirmation email within 24hrs of purchase.
-You can also sign up for your portal by clicking the My account link above, click the Register button and fill in the details.
+You can also sign up for your portal by clicking the My account link to the left, click the Register button and fill in the details.
 You should then get instant access to your documents.
 Please contact us on 0800 032 2297 if you need assistance.

 • I have forgotten the email address I provided you with?